 Philosophy is characterized as much by its methods as by its subject matter.
-Although philosophers deal with speculative issues that generally are not subject to investigation through experimental test, and philosophy therefore is more fully conceptual than science, philosophy properly done is not mere speculation.
+Although philosophers deal with speculative issues that generally cannot be investigated by experimental test, and philosophy therefore is more fully conceptual than science, philosophy properly done is not mere speculation.
 Philosophers, just like scientists, formulate hypotheses which ultimately must answer to reason and evidence.4 This is one of the things that differentiates philosophy from poetry and mysticism, despite its not being a science.5

-The four main branches of philosophy are logic, epistemology, metaphysics, and ethics:
+The four main branches of philosophy are logic, epistemology, metaphysics, and axiology:

 Logic is the attempt to codify the rules of rational thought.
 Logicians explore the structure of arguments that preserve truth or allow the optimal extraction of knowledge from evidence.
 Logic is one of the primary tools philosophers use in their inquiries; the precision of logic helps them to cope with the subtlety of philosophical problems and the often misleading nature of conversational language.

 Metaphysics is the study of the nature of things.
 Metaphysicians ask what kinds of things exist, and what they are like.
-They reason about such things as whether or not people have free will, in what sense abstract objects can be said to exist, and how it is that brains are able to generate minds, and whether or not there is a god.
+They reason about such things as whether or not people have free will, in what sense abstract objects can be said to exist, how it is that brains are able to generate minds, and whether or not there is a god.

-Axiology is an umbrella term for different studies that center upon the nature of different types of value.6 These different studies include aesthetics, which investigates the nature of such things as beauty and art; social philosophy and political philosophy; and, most prominently, ethics, which investigates the nature of right and wrong, and of good and evil, both in theoretical considerations about the foundations of morality, such as whether right and wrong should be understood in a consequentialist or deontological way, but also asks practical questions about the fine details of moral conduct, such as how much moral consideration we should give to non-human animals.
+Axiology is an umbrella term for different studies that center upon the nature of different types of value.6 These different studies include aesthetics, which investigates the nature of such things as beauty and art; social philosophy and political philosophy; and, most prominently, ethics, which investigates the nature of right and wrong, and the nature of good and evil.
+Ethics asks theoretical questions about the foundations of morality, such as whether right and wrong should be understood in a consequentialist or deontological way, but also asks practical questions about the fine details of moral conduct, such as how much moral consideration we should give to non-human animals.